 Should be of type Executor or otherwise conforming to the protocol of that call.

-progressbar_class - A progress bar class, which will be created when ocrmypdf.pluginspec.get_progressbar_class()
+progressbar_class - A progress bar class, which will be created when

 Note: This hook will be called from the main process, and may modify global state before child worker processes are forked.